Created: 23 Oct 2023

 • Funding Attraction: Investors are likely to support startups with a validated concept and a tangible MVP.
 It's evidence that you're serious and committed to your venture.

-Identifying your target audience and problem statement
+Finding your target audience and problem statement

 01